Discretizing and quantizing neural nets

 \(r'\) approximates the original \(r\); the quantization error is \(r - r'\).

 For a typical linear layer we want \(Y = WX + b\), where \(W\) is the weight matrix, \(X\) are the input activations, and \(b\) is the bias.
 With weights and activations quantized to integers (\(W_q\), \(X_q\)): \[ Y_q = W_q X_q + b_q \] This runs in integer arithmetic, which is fast on most processors.
-The output’s scale factor is computed from the inputs’, and we convert back to float if a downstream layer needs it.
-Many corner cases — overflow, requantization, asymmetric ranges — I’m eliding here; see Jacob et al. (2017) for the gory detail.
+The output’s scale factor is computed from the inputs’, and we convert back to float if a downstream layer needs that.
+Many corner cases — overflow, requantization, asymmetric ranges — I’m eliding here; see Jacob et al. (2017) for gory OCD details.

-• Weight-only quantization shrinks the model on disk and in memory.
-Activations stay in floating point, and the matrix multiplication still pays a per-call dequantization cost (int weights → float, then float-float matmul).
+- Weight-only quantization shrinks the model on disk and in memory.
+Activations stay in floating point.
+AFAICT this means that the matrix multiplication still pays a per-call dequantisation cost (cast int weights → float, then do a float-float matmul).

-• Weight and activation quantization — full-stack.
+- Weight and activation quantization is full-stack.
 With both as integers, the matmul itself runs entirely in integer arithmetic, which is faster and more energy-efficient on compatible hardware.

 4 When to quantize